Xilinx/PYNQ/docs/source/8_iop_code.rst

 Example of Python Class Runtime Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The read method in the PMOD_ALS class will simply read an ALS sample and return that value to the caller.
+The read method in the Pmod_ALS class will simply read an ALS sample and return that value to the caller.
 The following steps demonstrate a Python to MicroBlaze read transaction specfic to the ALS class.

 .. code-block:: python